bendechrai/codeofconduct/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all PHP Australia spaces and identification of the participant as a harasser to other Women in Tech members or the general public.
+If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all PHP Australia spaces and identification of the participant as a harasser to other PHP Australia members or the general public.

 ## Join